Dragon Ball Z: Burst Limit: Gameplay

 A screenshot of the fighting gameplay.
 The top two bars represent both characters' health.
 The three icons underneath it are the available Drama Pieces.
 The bars at the bottom of the screen display both players' ki needed for special attacks and transformations.

 The game's combat presentation is displayed in a 3D format.
 Players take control and battle one of the characters from the Dragon Ball franchise.
 Players are also given the ability to partner with another character within the game, in a vein similar to that of the Shin Budokai series.
 However, unlike those games, assisting characters do not fight, but instead provide various bonuses during the battle.

 Another attack ability is Aura Spark mode; in this mode players can utilize stronger attacks, but this will eventually drain the player's ki gauge.
 Unlike previous Dragon Ball fighting games, players are not given the ability to build their ki.
 Instead, the gauge refills over time.

 Taking the place of Skill Capsules are items called Drama Pieces.
 These appear in the form of in-game cut scenes that can affect the gameplay and overall outcome of the battle, such as the character receiving a Senzu Bean from their partner for health, the character's defense or attack raised, or their partner jumping in to defend.
 Drama Pieces can only be activated when certain achievements are met.

 One of the game's main modes of play is the "Z Chronicles" which allows the player the opportunity to relive key points from the "Saiyan" saga to the "Cell Games" arc.
 There are also two exclusive stories within this mode.
 The first where Bardock defeats Frieza and finds himself mysteriously on present day Earth, and the second where Broly journeys to Earth in search of Goku.
 Another game mode is the Trial mode, where players are given the option of three types of challenges: the Survival Mode, where players must fight a wave of opponents for as long as their health last, the Time Attack Mode, where the player must defeat opponents before a certain amount of time runs out, and the Battle Points Mode, where players must earn battle points in battle.

 The game features an online mode where players battle other players locally or internationally, and also post their high scores from the different game modes.

+The "Beam Struggles" in the attacks can be only collide if they are both energy beams.
+If an energy wave or energy sphere collides with an energy spheres, both attacks will be canceled out.
+The two characters which is the same buttons mashing in order to push the two beams to one character or the other.